2011–12 Anorthosis Famagusta FC season: October

-Αt Match day 7 the second derby for Anorthosis.
-The club from Famagusta goes to Tsirion Stadium to play against AEL Limassol on October 23.
+October 23, match day seven, was the second derby for Anorthosis.
+They wet to Tsirion Stadium to play against AEL Limassol.
 The game ended 0-0.
 The shape of Levi showed his intentions, as the lift began with an aggressive 4-3-3, with their aggressive spikes Okka, Constantine and Rezek, while Pambos Christodoulou chose the common practice with two lines of defense and 4-5-1.
 However, the first proper stage of the match had the AEL, when the second minute the Vouoh found cafu in the area, the striker of the home team did the shot in motion, but Matus Kozacik repelled away.
 Anorthosis regained control center and Michalis Konstantinou in the 9th minute found Ioannis Okkas in the area, but the striker of "blue" sent the ball high out, trying to catch the shot to the air.
 Five minutes later, Michalis Konstantinou entered to the area between Edwin Ouon and Degra, he won and took the ball and tried to be foisted without seeing the hearth, sending the ball out.
 After the first quarter, both teams dropped the pace and lessen the good phases, since the next attempt worthy reference came in the 45th minute.
 Silas did kick off, the Dede came in loud and got Nailed the header, but the Matus Kozacik with good reflex kicked the ball.
 In the replay, two coaches did not change anything in squad and AEL took control in the center, with Monteiro even reaching the goal, after having made clear offensive foul on Jeffrey Leiwakabessy.
 He himself correctly pointed out the foul and did not measure the goals of AEL.
 Can the second half to the many missed opportunities classic, but it was obvious that time flowed in favor of the AEL, as players climb to the pitch and pressed more ...
 MVP: Matus Kozacik of Anorthosis was the man of the match.
 Can Degra have preserved the clean sheet, but the derby has not had to intervene, while the Matus Kozacik made two great saves and kept the "0".